 - Submit an official transcript (U.S. schools) or NACES or AICE evaluation (international schools) showing an earned baccalaureate degree and official transcripts or NACES or AICE evaluations from all graduate schools attended.
 Applicants must also submit an official transcript or NACES or AICE evaluation from any school that shows completion of any nursing program coursework or required program prerequisites.

 - Have earned a baccalaureate degree in nursing from a regionally accredited (or internationally recognized as equivalent) institution.
-Registered nurses with non-nursing baccalaureate or higher degrees who apply will be considered on an individual basis, and additional prerequisite course requirements apply as well as an earlier application deadline.

 - Have earned a GPA of 3.0 or higher on a 4.0 scale on the highest degree completed.